OHIO-ECT/ITS-2300-Lab-09/README.md

 -   Extend experience with IPv4 Routing

 ## Task 1 - Network Design
-1. To facilitate data collection the implementation of various networks are explicitly directed by this lab write up.
-CAREFULLY read the lab through before proceeding with any work (this always has been and always will be a good idea).
+1. CAREFULLY read the lab through before proceeding with any work (this always has been and always will be a good idea).

 2. Complete the following IP grid using the 192.168.0.0/16 network for the LAN connections.

 |                           |**WAN**            |**(HWR) LAN1**     |**Interconnect**     |             |**(CnS) LAN5**
 |--                         |--                 |--                 |--                   |--           |--